AndiRen/Brain-Tumor-Detection/README.md

 ## Overview

--Compares two self-built deep neural networks with a transfer-learning model built on the EfficientNetV2B2 architecture, which is a CNN model.
+-Compares two self-built deep neural networks with a transfer-learning model built on the EfficientNetV2B2 model, which is a CNN.
 -All three models performed above 0.9 in both accuracy and macro F1 on the test data set.
 -However, when using a new data set of similar brain scan images, but with some novel orientations, the pretrained model vastly outperformed the self-built models.
 -The [Br35H :: Brain Tumor Detection 2020](https://www.kaggle.com/datasets/ahmedhamada0/brain-tumor-detection) Kaggle data set was used to train and do inital testing of the models.